 Though it might be small, Portugal isn’t lacking when it comes to important contributions to global culture – be it through food, literature or art.
-Here are ten of Portugal’s most exciting contemporary artists, from the internationally established to the up-and-comers who are worth tracking down next time you’re in one of the cities exhibiting them.
+Here are Portugal’s most exciting contemporary artists, from the internationally established to the up-and-comers who are worth tracking down next time you’re in one of the cities exhibiting them.

 Painter Adriana Molder brings influences from film and drama into her stark portraits, in which she captures the faces of characters caught at crucial moments in a narrative.
 Indeed, she trained as a stage designer before turning to study fine art and drawing.
 Her portraits, often made without color, evoke black-and-white films, though as she explained to The Culture Trip, ‘I wanted to work in black and white, [though] … now there are other colors naturally joining my work.’
 Strong, gripping tones of sanguine red often punctuate the faces in her work.
 Many of the portraits are inspired by characters in novels, such as 19th century Portuguese novel The Goat-Footed Lady, or Virgina Woolf’s The Haunted House.

 Paula Rego is firmly established in the international art world for her paintings, which often draw upon fairy tales and children’s stories to create surreal, satirical narratives.
 ‘War’ illustrates a scene not unlike a 19th century war epic – except in this case, most of the characters have been transformed into lifeless-looking rabbits.
 ‘The Maids’ takes a scene from the Jean Genet’s play of the same name, in which two maids attend to a wealthy family whom they go on to murder.
 The painting manages to juxtapose soft colors and a scene of apparent domestic tranquility with ominous undertones: the pet appears to be some sort of monster, while the young woman appears, upon closer inspection, to have a mustache.